NARKOZ/gitlab/README.md

 Web version is available at https://gitlab-live.herokuapp.com
 For more information, refer to [website](http://narkoz.github.io/gitlab).

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+For more information see [CONTRIBUTING.md](https://github.com/NARKOZ/gitlab/blob/master/CONTRIBUTING.md).

 ## License

 Released under the BSD 2-clause license.
 See LICENSE.txt for details.